dstw/dstw.github.io-archive/_drafts/2019-12-12-linux-kernel-mentoring-project.markdown

 title: "Linux Kernel Mentoring Project"
 date: 2019-12-23 11:17:00 +0700
 comments: true
-categories: open_source programming collaboration linux_kernel
+categories: open-source programming collaboration linux_kernel
 ---

 The year of 2019 will come to its end, and not even once post I create for this